ralna/spral/doc/Fortran/random.rst

 compliant Fortran compiler on any architecture so long as the default integer and real kinds are the same.

 The seed can optionally be observed or specified by the user.
+Otherwise a default seed of 486502 is used.

 ========
 Routines